heroku/cowboyku/guide/http_req_life.md

-This chapter explains the different steps a request goes through until a response is sent, along with details of the Cowboy implementation.
+This chapter explains the different steps a request goes through until a response is sent, along with details of the Cowboyku implementation.

 Request/response
 ----------------